Mortgages for Company Directors Explained

 How much deposit you will need won’t be higher based upon your company director status in isolation.
 Company directors theoretically have access to the same mortgage products as everyone else.
 Your individual circumstances, however, will impact the amount of deposit you require.

-For example, whilst you may be able to get a mortgage with a lower deposit requirement, having 15-20% will put you in a good position.
+For example, whilst you may be able to get company director mortgages with a lower deposit requirement, having 15-20% will put you in a good position.
 If you have a shorter trading history or adverse credit, you are likely to be asked for this much as a minimum.
 It’s also worth knowing that if you take out a high mortgage (£750k+), larger deposits will usually also be needed.